Aging and Reliability of Quantum Networks: Applications in entanglement distribution

-The results of our calculations are shown in Fig.~\ref{fig:rates}.
-In the left part the thin lines denote the secret-key rates achieved on the five different configurations of the Netherlands network (see \cref{fig:simple} and Fig.~\ref{fig:paths} in Appendix E) depending on the chosen cut-off time.
-Assuming that a single edge of the network has an average up-time of $q=0.8$ or $q=0.2$ one can calculate the probabilities for the network to be in a certain configuration and from this the average secret-key rate {achieved on} the network.
-Clearly, these average key rates are lower than the one achieved on the complete network (line 5), so the classical defects of the technical devices have a significant impact on the quantum efficiency.
-A second observation is that the secret-key rate reaches a maximum for each configuration as well as for the complete network.
+The results of our simulations are shown in Fig.~\ref{fig:rates}.
+In the left part the thin lines denote the secret-key rates achieved on the five different configurations of the Netherlands network depending on the chosen cut-off time.
+Assuming that a single edge of the network has an average working probability of $q=0.8$ or $q=0.2$ one can calculate the probabilities for the network to be in a certain configuration and from this the average secret-key rate achieved on the network.
+Clearly, these average key rates are lower than the one achieved on the complete network, so the classical defects of the technical devices have a significant impact on the quantum efficiency.
+A second observation is that the secret-key rate reaches a different maximum for each configuration, with the largest distance between two maxima given by $ \Delta t_{\text{cut}} = t_{\text{cut},2} - t_{\text{cut},1} = 168 - 144 = 24 $, corresponding to a relative change from configuration~$1$ to configuration~$2$ of around $17 \%$.
 So, knowing the characteristics of the technical devices leads to a better choice of the cut-off time.

-In the same way, we simulated the achievable key rates on a repeater chain with $M=6$ edges with multiplicity $N=3$.
+In the same way as above, we simulated the achievable key rates on a repeater chain with $M=6$ edges with multiplicity $N=3$.
 For the breaking probability we chose $p\down= 1/105$ and for the repairing time $s=15$.
 The resulting average key rates can be seen in the right part of Fig.~\ref{fig:rates}.
 Here, we took the state of the repeater chain in the previous time step into consideration and conditioned the probabilities for the different functional configurations on whether the repeater chain was functional or broken in the previous step.
 One can see a clear difference between the key rates in these two different cases, which is to be expected.
 If the chain was functional in the time step before, then the configurations with a higher multiplicity in the edges are more probable than if the chain was broken in the previous step.
 So the knowledge about the previous behavior of the repeater chain can be used to choose an appropriate cut-off time for the current experiment and the breaking effects of the used technical devices can be mitigated by adapting the cut-off time of the quantum protocol to the current situation.